zxch3n/loctok/README.md

 - The scan respects .gitignore, global git ignores, and git excludes by default.
 - Non-UTF8 files are handled via lossy decoding; binary files may still be counted if they pass filters.
 - Encodings are provided by tiktoken-rs.
 If an unsupported encoding is specified, the CLI exits with an error.
+ - Progress updates print to stderr so they won’t pollute JSON or table output on stdout.

 ## Development